 - a.
-The school will comply with the Freedom of Information Act 2000. - b.
+Walter Infant School and Nursery will comply with the Freedom of Information Act 2000. - b.
 All FOI requests will be directed to the DPO who will follow the procedures outlined in the Appendix (C). - c.
 The school will comply with the requirement to produce a publication scheme following the guidance available from the ICO.